-Replication to S3 is a low cost method of backing up the data on your VAST Cluster.
-The replication feature enables you to replicate a VAST Cluster's data to an AWS S3 bucket or to any custom destination that supports S3 access.
+Backup to S3 is a low cost method of backing up the data on your VAST Cluster.
+Backup to S3 enables you to replicate a VAST Cluster's data to an AWS S3 bucket or to any custom destination that supports S3 access.
 You can restore the replicated data from a VAST Cluster to the same VAST Cluster or to a different VAST Cluster.

 Please note some specific limitations in this version (described in more detail below):

 Data can be replicated from a VAST Cluster to only one S3 bucket (target) at any given time.
 The replication is done by a replication stream, of which no more than one can be configured at one time.

 The VAST Cluster's entire file system is replicated.
 There is no way to limit the replication to a specific data set.

 If you delete a stream and then create another stream later to resume replicating to the same target, the new stream will perform a new initial copy of all data to the target, rather than copying only new data that was not already copied to the target.
 (You can, however, pause and resume the stream.)

 To set up S3 backup, first create a replication target.
 A replication target defines a destination to which data can be replicated.
 Then create a replication policy.
 A replication policy specifies a target, a starting time and a frequency for performing replication.
 Once you have a target and a policy, create a replication stream.
 The replication stream takes snapshots of the data at the configured points in time and performs replication to the target following each snapshot.